SENSEiXENUS/senseixenus.github.io/posts/Notes/Blockchain_basics.md

 --------------

 - Now, if a single entity were to control the blockchain, they could conceivably change any data they want, and then re-mine, or re-validate subsequent blocks.
-This is bad.
+This is bad.The crux of blockchain's power lies in its decentralization or distributed nature.
+Under this system, multiple entities or "peers" run the blockchain technology, each holding equal weight and power.
+In the event of disparity between the blockchains run by different peers (due to tampering or otherwise), the majority hash wins, as the majority of the network agrees on it.
+- Interplay of transactions in blockchain-: Until now we've been considering the data passed in a block to be a random string of text, but the reality is - this data can be anything.
+In the token and coinbase sections of this demo you can see how each block is comprised of a number of transactions that all get hashed together.
+Any edits to any of these transactions is going to invalidate the chain!

 --------------